Extravenger/extravenger.github.io/_posts/osep-review/2025-02-06-osep-review.md

 Thanks for reading!

-P.S - I've made my course GitHub repository public to help other students, but I still encourage you to create your own tools:
+P.S. – I've made my course's GitHub repository public to assist other students, but I still encourage you to develop your own tools:

 [OSEPlayground][OSEP-github]